-And while the conflict is largely remembered as a contest between the army of North Vietnam and the Viet Cong insurgency on the one side and South Vietnam and the United States on the other, it’s worth pointing out that both opposing factions enjoyed considerable help from a host of other world powers both large and small.
+While the conflict is largely remembered as a contest between North and South Vietnam with the United States intervening on behalf of the latter, both factions enjoyed considerable help from a host of other world powers both large and small.
 In fact, more than 10 other nations took an active role in the decade-long fight, losing more than 15,000 lives in the process.
-While some countries’ contributions you likely already know about, others might come as a surprise.
+While some countries’ contributions are widely known, others might come as a surprise.
 Let’s examine some of the Vietnam War’s other participants.

 ALLIES OF THE SOUTH